-LG's NEWEST INNOVATIONS RECEIVE RECORD NUMBER OF AWARDS AT CES 2023
+LG'S NEWEST INNOVATIONS RECEIVE RECORD NUMBER OF AWARDS AT CES 2023

-LG Continues Long-Standing History of Honors at World's Preeminent Consumer Technology Show with More Than 220 Awards & Accolades
+LG Continues Long-standing History of Honours at World's Preeminent Consumer Technology Show with More Than 220 Awards & Accolades

-ENGLEWOOD CLIFFS, N.J., Jan.
-12, 2023 /PRNewswire/ -- Making a triumphant return at this year's CES®, LG Electronics took home its most awards ever compared to previous years – with more than 220 recognitions honoring top innovations across its home appliance and home entertainment categories.
+SEOUL, South Korea, Jan.
+13, 2023 /CNW/ - Making a triumphant return at this year's CES®, LG Electronics (LG) took home its most awards ever compared to previous years – with more than 220 recognitions honouring top innovations across its home appliance and home entertainment categories.

-Among the top honors received by LG at CES 2023 was the coveted, Engadget Best of CES Award in the Best Home Theater Tech category for its groundbreaking LG SIGNATURE OLED M (model M3) -- the world's first wireless OLED TV with Zero Connect technology.
+Among the top honours received by LG at CES 2023 was the coveted Engadget Best of CES Award in the Best Home Theater Tech category for its groundbreaking LG SIGNATURE OLED M (model M3) – the world's first wireless OLED TV with Zero Connect technology.

-With 2023 marking the 10th anniversary of LG's revolutionary OLED TV, the global leader in OLED technology continued its dominance at CES, taking home the industry's top awards and honors for its latest OLED TV lineup including the aforementioned LG OLED M3 and LG OLED G3 and C3.
-The LG OLED G3 features up to 70% increases in brightness versus last year's models.
-The 97-inch LG SIGNATURE OLED M (also available in 83 and 77-inch screen sizes) is considered the next step in the evolution of OLED TV technology and was honored by major tech publications including CNET, Digital Trends, TechRadar, Tom's Guide, WIRED, The Verge, USA Today, PCMag and Mashable.
-The new LG G3 series OLED TV featuring "evo" technology was also applauded by CNET, Tom's Guide, TechCrunch, Reviewed and BGR.
-PCMag additionally highlighted the innovative LG gram Ultraslim in its Best of CES 2023 noting its lightweight mobility.
+With 2023 marking the 10th anniversary of LG's revolutionary OLED TV, the global leader in OLED technology continued its dominance at CES, taking home the industry's top awards and honours for its latest OLED TV lineup including the aforementioned LG OLED M3 and LG OLED evo G3 and C3.
+The LG OLED evo G3 features up to a 70 per cent increase in brightness versus last year's models.
+The 97-inch LG SIGNATURE OLED M3 (the M3 model also available in 83- and 77-inch screen sizes) is considered the next step in the evolution of OLED TV technology and was honoured by major tech publications including CNET, Digital Trends, TechRadar, Tom's Guide, WIRED, The Verge, USA Today, PCMag and Mashable.
+The new LG G3 series OLED TV featuring "evo" technology was also applauded by TechCrunch, CNET, Tom's Guide, Reviewed and BGR.
+PCMag additionally highlighted the innovative LG gram Ultraslim in its Best of CES 2023 noting the laptop's lightweight mobility.

-Highlights from LG's 220 awards and recognitions earned by LG at CES 2023 include:
+Highlights from LG's 220 awards and recognitions earned at CES 2023 include:

 LG SIGNATURE OLED M (97-inch M3) Wireless TV